justinchoi001/liferay-learn-0/commerce/developer-guide/tutorial/adding-a-new-product-type/README.md

 > The product type name must be a unique value so that Liferay Commerce can distinguish our product type from existing product types.
 >
 > The `commerce.product.type.display.order` value indicates how far into the list of product types our product type will appear in the UI.
+For example, the [virtual product type](https://github.com/liferay/com-liferay-commerce/blob/2.0.4/commerce-product-type-virtual-web/src/main/java/com/liferay/commerce/product/type/virtual/web/internal/VirtualCPType.java) has a value of 15.
+Giving our product type a value of 16 ensures that it will appear immediately after the virtual type.

 ### Review the `CPType` Interface